vatesfr/xen-orchestra/docs/docs/xo6/acl-v2.md

 - **Use groups.** Assigning a role to a group avoids repeating the same assignment for every user.
 - **Combine `allow` and `deny`.** When a user needs broad access with specific exceptions, grant with a wildcard privilege and carve out exceptions with `deny` + a selector.
 - **Template roles are immutable.** Copy them first before customizing.
+- **Delegate the delegation.** Grant `acl-role` and `acl-privilege` privileges to trusted operators so they can manage access themselves, without full admin rights.
 - **Endpoint permissions** are visible in the Swagger UI (`/rest/v0/swagger`).
 Endpoints without a declared privilege require admin access.